wexeis/Documentation/03_Exercises/05_React/youtube-interface/README.md

 1. Read, read and read.
 1. Read all the exercise before starting.
-1. Implement the style depicted in the image below.
+1. Implement the style depicted in the image below or click [here](youtube.com.png).
 Try to get as close as possible you can using Bootstrap or Material UI.

 ![youtube.com.png](youtube.com.png)